bestbat/Homura/README.md

 - Teamspeak: Works.
 - Clone Hero: Crashs at start.
 WARNING: The game can also hang up and cause a very, very loud sound error!

+If you want a special game then create an issue :)

-# Tweaks
+# Tweaks :wrench:

 Tweaks are [here](Tweaks.md)

-# Limitations
+# Limitations :x:

 - Only 32-Bit Games and Applications working currently.
 - No vulkan support on amd64 systems.

-# Installation/Uninstallation
+# Installation/Uninstallation :cd:

 Download the latest stable release from [here](https://github.com/Alexander88207/PWGOBSD/releases)